HandBrake/HandBrake-docs/source/docs/en/latest/technical/video-nvenc.markdown

 ## Supported Hardware and Configurations

 - Nvidia GeForce GTX Pascal (1050+) and RTX Turing (1650+, 2060+) series GPU or better
-- Nvidia Graphics Driver 399.24 or later
+- Nvidia Graphics Driver 418.81 or later
-- Windows 7 SP1 and later
+- Windows 10
+- Experimental Linux support is available in HandBrake’s command line interface

 Please note, these are not hard limits.
 Hardware encoding via Nvenc *might* work on older series GPUs and older operating systems, but this is not officially supported.